asmeurer/brown-water-python/docs/helper-functions.md

-If full `TokenInfo` tuples are given with correct `start` and `end` information (iterable of 5-tuples), this function also round-trips in the other direction.
+If full `TokenInfo` tuples are given with correct `start` and `end` information (iterable of 5-tuples), this function also round-trips in the other direction, for the most part (it assumes space characters between tokens).
 However, be aware that the `start` and `end` tuples must be nondecreasing.
 If the `start` of one token is before the `end` of the previous token, it raises `ValueError`.
 Therefore, if you want to modify tokens and use `untokenize()` to convert back to a string, using full 5-tuples, you must keep